zarino/zarino.co.uk/posts/2014-07-18-universal-typeface.md

 It’s ironic that BIC, while trying to showcase the creativity and uniqueness of each of their customers, has actually—accidentally, as far as I can tell—shown us the opposite: corporate America’s uncanny ability to shoehorn us all into the same little boxes.
 Like hundreds of thousands of their cheap yellow plastic pens.

 [^1]: And when they say “all over the world”, what they really mean is the English-speaking world.
-Because, depite having contributions from places as exotic as Thailand, Korea, and Sri Lanka, if you don’t write in roman characters (A-Z) you’re out.
+Because, despite having contributions from places as exotic as Thailand, Korea, and Sri Lanka, if you don’t write in roman characters (A-Z) you’re out.
 Oh, and if you don’t have a smartphone or a tablet, or you don’t have time to donate to some poxy corporate marketing campaign for basically no return, then you’re also out.
 [^2]: Don’t get me started on the fact that they’re actually even half-seriously trying to assess people’s handwriting using a pudgy finger on a touchscreen, when pretty much nobody writes like that.
 Ever tried to sign your name in an Apple Store?
 Did it look anything like your name?
 Yeah, that.

 <link href="/post/susan-kare">